sonic-net/SONiC/doc/system-telemetry/process-docker-stats.md

 ### Enable sonic streaming telemetry agent to send Process and docker stats data

 ##### Part 1
 For 1st part, Daemon code will be added under sonic-buildimage/files/image_config.
 A Daemon will start when OS starts.
-At ever 2min interval it will do following:
+At every 2 min interval it will do following:
-Delete all entries for Process and Docker stats from state db Update Process and Docker stats data to state-DB.
+Delete all entries for Process and Docker stats from state db
+Update Process and Docker stats data to state-DB.
 Update last update time for process and Docker stats.

 Details of CLI and state-DB given below.

 ##### Part 2
-From state-DB data need to be available via telemetry agent
+Verify that from state-DB data is available via telemetry agent

-##### CLI output  and corresponding structure in state-DB for process and docket stats
+##### CLI output  and corresponding structure in state-DB for process and docker stats

 ###### Process stats